 Homework will be posted on Blackboard and is due at the beginning of lecture in class (STAPLED) or via Blackboard (single PDF) - include your name and Student#.
+Engineering paper is not required.

 ENGINEERING PROBLEM SOLVING: Your work should stand alone.
 Another engineer should be able to understand your work and reproduce your results using only the write up you present.